 Summer and Independent Field Work Opportunities

-The Field Work Office keeps a listing of placements for field work during the summer.
+The Community-Engaged Learning Office keeps a listing of placements for field work during the summer.
 If one of these is relevant to anthropology, students may work under the supervision of a member of the department and receive anthropology credit.
-Credit may also be received for internships or fieldwork placements that students arrange elsewhere, and that have been approved in advance by the department and the Field Work Office.
+Credit may also be received for internships or fieldwork placements that students arrange elsewhere, and that have been approved in advance by the department and the Community-Engaged Learning Office.

 A number of anthropology summer field work programs exist under varying institutional sponsorships.
 Some examples are the Ethnographic Field School of New Mexico, the Archaeological Program of the University of Jerusalem, and the College of William and Mary Summer Field School in Historical Archaeology on St. Eustabius, Caribbean.
 Field schools and field placements for six months are also available through programs such as Semester in Athens, the Experiment in International Living, and World College.
 The American Anthropological Association and the Archaeological Institute of America maintain listings of numerous field work programs.